 The Society of the Cincinnati was founded in 1783 by retiring officers of the Continental Army who subscribed to the Institution of the Society of the Cincinnati.
 Having secured the independence of the United States in a war lasting more than eight years, they created the Society of the Cincinnati to perpetuate the memory of the American Revolution and the accomplishments of the Revolutionary generation.
 The founders elected George Washington, the commander-in-chief of the Continental Army, as the first president general of the Society of the Cincinnati.
 Until the twentieth century, the Society of the Cincinnati was governed by its six officers, with major governing decisions approved by general meetings of the Society held every three years.
 To make major governing decisions between these Triennial meetings, the Society established a twenty-eight-member standing committee, to meet twice each year, in 1890.
 Triennial meetings and meetings of the standing committee, largely ceremonial in nature, link the modern Society of the Cincinnati to its historical origins.
 The Society is the oldest private patriotic organization in the United States.

 The American Revolution Institute of the Society of the Cincinnati, Inc., is a division of the Society of the Cincinnati, Inc., authorized and governed by the board of directors in 2012 and launched in 2014.
 The American Revolution Institute carries out the work of perpetuating the memory of the American Revolution in the twenty-first century, presenting historical programs and publications, supporting advanced research, and preserving artifacts, art, manuscripts, and printed materials vital to understanding the constructive achievements of the Revolutionary generation.
-This educational work is overseen by a board of governors with as many as fifteen members—patriotic men and women who serve terms of three to six years.
-The board of governors advises the board of directors on the governance of the American Revolution Institute and the executive director on the management of the American Revolution Institute and its programs.
+This educational work is overseen by a board of advisors with as many as fifteen members—dedicated men and women who serve renewable terms of six years.
+The board of advisors makes recommendations to the board of directors on the governance of the American Revolution Institute and to the executive director on the management of the American Revolution Institute and its programs.
 Donations to the American Revolution Institute of the Society of the Cincinnati, Inc., are dedicated to its mission and are tax deductible to the fullest extent allowed by law.

 The officers of the Society of the Cincinnati, in order of seniority, are the president general, vice president general, secretary general, treasurer general, assistant secretary general, and assistant treasurer general.
 These traditional titles have been in use since 1783, when George Washington was elected the first president general of the Society.
 Since 1937 these officers have held corresponding positions in the governance of the corporation.

-William Pless Lunger of Arlington, Virginia, has served as the thirty-ninth president general since 2019.
+Frank Keech Turner, Jr., of Baltimore, Maryland, has served as the fortieth president general since 2022.
 As president general, he is president of the corporation.
 In that capacity he presides over the executive committee and serves as chairman of the board of directors.
 He appoints committee chairmen and vice chairmen, committee members, and a variety of officials, including the corporate solicitor and counselors, and coordinates the management of the Society’s affairs with the executive director.
-Mr. Lunger served as assistant secretary general from 2010 to 2013, secretary general from 2013 to 2016, and vice president general from 2016 to 2019.
+Mr. Turner served as vice president general from 2019 to 2022, treasurer general from 2016 to 2019, and assistant treasurer general from 2013 to 2016.

 Vice President General